Freezer Door Martini with Lemon Bitters

 Gin recommendations

 I would usually say to just pick whatever gin you like.
 But no matter what, you’ll want something higher-quality since this is a very spirit-forward drink.
-These are some of my go-tos:
+Some of my go-tos are Sipsmith London Dry, Beefeater London Dry, Boodles London Dry, Hendrick’s, or Empress 1908.

 If you make this recipe, I would love it if you left a star rating and review!
 I read every single comment and love hearing what you think about my recipes.
 Thank you for supporting Sunday Table!